ontoportal/documentation/docs/_management/annotator_management.md

 #### Using a Redis prefix

 When caching data about a concept Redis use a prefix.
-This allows the cache to be updated without interrupting the Annotator service.
+This allows the cache to be rebuild from scratch using secondary prefix without interrupting the Annotator service using primary prefix.

 To get the prefix used by the annotator in Redis:
 ```